Taylor Swift’s Top 10 Songs For Healing

 And perhaps my favorite line is “got the sunshine, could you tell me what more do I need?”

 Because it’s all about gratitude!
-And when we are feeling lost or hopeless in our lives, turning to nature is one of the best ways to feel grateful for something.
+And when you are feeling lost or hopeless in your life, turning to nature is one of the best ways to feel grateful for something.

 If you have ever gone through a rough patch, where everything is going wrong, and you’re worried it’s going to last forever… then this is the song for you.